 However, for this interview, I would like to focus on only one major finding: regional cooperation.
 Individual South Asian countries have made progress in raising the living standards of their population, reducing poverty, improving social indicators and integrating themselves into the world economy.
 However, the region has regressed since 1947 in terms of regional economic cooperation.
-There are many reasons for this unfortunate development, but the asymmetrical dominant power of India, which forms 80 percent of the population and 82 percent of the GDP of the region, lingering political tensions between India and Pakistan and the Trust deficit among the countries are among the main contributory factors.
-Studies have concluded that due to low transportation costs, cultural similarities that influence taste and cause profitable complementarities to emerge, and low transaction costs, the economic benefits of liberalising trade between India and Pakistan outweigh the costs.
+There are many reasons for this unfortunate development, but the asymmetrical dominant power of India, which forms 80 percent of the population and 82 percent of the GDP of the region, lingering political tensions between India and Pakistan and the trust deficit among the countries are among the main contributory factors.
+Studies have concluded that low transportation costs, cultural similarities influencing taste and fostering profitable complementarities, and low transaction costs make the economic benefits of liberalizing trade between India and Pakistan outweigh the associated costs.
 Despite this, the trade between the two neighbouring countries has remained negligible.
 So far, regional trading arrangements have not been successful in South Asia.
-SAARC (South Asian
+SAARC (South Asian Association for Regional Cooperation)